Key Points for Safe Driving

-Car crashes are the leading cause of death for young people, and teens who have a vehicle reserved for their use are twice as likely to have a crash as teens who share a car.
-So focus on learning to drive safely now and talk with your parents about getting your own vehicle after you’ve earned more experience.
+Car crashes are the leading cause of death for young people, and teens who have a vehicle reserved for their use are twice as likely to have a crash as teens who share a car with family members.
+So focus on learning to drive well now and talk with your parents about getting your own vehicle after you’ve gotten more experience.

 |How You Can Prepare to Drive|

 |Complete a quality driver education program.||Practice in different conditions, roadways and times of day.|

 |Practice with an experienced driver, such as your parent.||Use a parent-teen driving agreement that spells out expectations and conditions under which you are allowed to drive.|